opendatadiscovery/odd-platform/docker/README.md

     * Linux/Mac: `lsof -i -P -n | grep LISTEN | grep <PORT_NUMBER>`
     * Windows Powershell: `Get-NetTCPConnection | where Localport -eq <PORT_NUMBER> | select Localport,OwningProcess`

     Replace `<PORT_NUMBER>` with 5432 and 8080.
-Empty output mean that the port is free and ready to go.
+Empty output means that the port is free and ready to go.

 ### Execution